hasanmoudud/geocompr/main.md

 ## Functions

 Like algorithms functions take an input and return an output.
-The difference is that functions are 'packaged' so that are R objects in their own right.
+The difference is that functions are 'first class' objects in their own right.
 We have already seen the advantages of using functions in the previous section: the function `t_area()` *contains* the steps needed find the area of any 'triangle matrix' and can be called with a single line, whereas the full underlying code requires many lines of code.
 Functions are thus a mechanism for *generalizing* code.